andrewzlee/NeuralBlock/README.md

 The `app/` directory contains a simple flask application that performs the primary functions of `predict_stream.py` and `predict_timestamps.py`, and presents the results in the broswer.

 1. Install flask and other necessary libraries.
+2. Move the models from the `data` folder into `app/models`.
+There should be no subfolders.
-2. Run `python app.py` from a terminal.
+3. Run `python app/application.py` from a terminal.
-3. Go to `localhost:5000` in a broswer.
+4. Go to `localhost:5000` in a broswer.
-4. Submit a valid video ID and click Submit
+5. Submit a valid video ID and click Submit

 The results should return in a few seconds.
 Note, if a good transcript cannot be extracted by YouTubeTranscriptApi, the app will fail.